 The best Instant Pot Black Beans are easy to make and have delicious Mexican flavor.
 You can serve these pressure cooker Black Beans as a side dish or as a main dish.
-Making Black Beans in the Instant Pot is the perfect way to have the absolute best, tender, and flavorful black beans ready to go for all your favorite Mexican recipes.
 You can toss these beans on top of some homemade nachos, into tacos and stuff them in burritos and of course, just cook them up and serve them as a side to any entrée.

 Instant Pot Black Beans